Chia-Network/chiapos/README.md

 [![Language grade: C/C++](https://img.shields.io/lgtm/grade/cpp/g/Chia-Network/chiapos.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/Chia-Network/chiapos/context:cpp)
 # Chia Proof of Space

-Chia's proof of space, written in C++.
+Chia's proof of space is written in C++.
 Includes a plotter, prover, and verifier.
+It exclusively runs on 64 bit architectures and is best on CPUs with AES-NI support.
+Read the
-Only runs on 64 bit architectures with AES-NI support.
-Read the [Proof of Space document](https://www.chia.net/assets/proof_of_space.pdf) to learn about what proof of space is and how it works.
+[Proof of Space document](https://www.chia.net/assets/proof_of_space.pdf) to learn about what proof of space is and how it works.